Oluwasegun-AA/Fast-Food-Fast/README.md

 - `morgan`

 ## API End Points
-- GET /api/v1/orders              :Fetches all Available Orders in the Database
+- GET /api/v1/orders                -   Fetches all Available Orders in the Database
-- GET /api/v1/orders/<orderId>    :Fetches a particular order in the database
+- GET /api/v1/orders/< orderId >    -   Fetches a particular order in the database
-- POST /api/v1/orders/<orderId>   :Saves an Order in the database
+- POST /api/v1/orders/< orderId >   -   Saves an Order in the database
-- PUT /api/v1/orders/<orderId>    :Updates the status of an order in the database
+- PUT /api/v1/orders/< orderId >    -   Updates the status of an order in the database
-- DELETE /api/v1/orders/<orderId> :Deletes an order in the database
+- DELETE /api/v1/orders/< orderId > -   Deletes an order in the database

 ## Known issues
 Everything works as expected; However: